AlexandrePsq/LePetitPrince/README.md

 # LePetitPrince

-This repository includes the code of "Le Petit Prince" project.
+Code of the "Le Petit Prince" project.
-(LPP = Le Petit Prince)

 English, French and Chinese participants were scanned using fMRI while listening to the whole audiobook of the Little Prince (~90min), in their native language.

-Natural Language Processing models are used to generate predictors (lexical frequency, syntactic complexity, semantic features, etc.) that are correlated with the brain signals.
+Natural Language Processing models are used to generate predictors (lexical frequency, syntactic complexity, semantic features, etc.) that then used to predict brain signals.

 The audiobook was segmented into nine audiofiles, presented in successive runs: